-USES: This medication is used along with changes in diet for long-term treatment of a certain inherited disorder (urea cycle disorder).
+USES: This medication is used along with diet changes for long-term treatment of a certain inherited disorder (urea cycle disorder).
 It helps remove a certain chemical (ammonia) from the body.
 Too much ammonia in the body can cause brain damage and sometimes death.

 This medication should not be used to treat sudden, severely high levels of ammonia in the body.
 Seek immediate medical attention if you have sudden symptoms of too much ammonia, such as trouble thinking, vomiting, irritability, slurred speech, trouble walking, fainting.

-HOW TO USE: Read the Patient Information Leaflet available from your pharmacist before you start using this medication and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using this medication and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth exactly as directed by your doctor.
-Dosage is based on your weight, medical condition, and response to therapy.
-The total daily dose should be divided into equal amounts and taken with each meal or feeding (e.g., 3 to 6 times daily).
+The dosage is based on your weight or body size, medical condition, and response to treatment.
+The total daily dose should be divided into equal amounts and taken with each meal or feeding (such as 3 to 6 times daily).
 Do not increase or decrease your dose without your doctor's approval.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.